AC Tripoli: AC Tripoli

 Prior to the 2005–06 season, Koleilat sold the club's license to former national team player Walid Kamareddine for $400,000, with the club being relocated to Tripoli.
 The club was first renamed Olympic, then Olympic Tripoli, and finally AC Tripoli (نادي طرابلس الرياضي).
 The Lebanese Football Association (LFA) approved of the move on 24 November 2005.

 In 2014–15 Tripoli won the Lebanese FA Cup, their first trophy under their new name.
 They participated in the 2016 AFC Cup where, after beating Kyrgyz club Alay Osh in the qualifying play-offs on penalty shoot-outs, they qualified to the group stage.
 Drawn in group B, Tripoli finished in third place out of four with two wins, a draw, and three defeats.

 Starting from the 2016–17 season, Tripoli found themselves in financial issues due to Najib Mikati, the club's main funder, deciding to cut the club's salary year by year, leaving the club to rely on social donations and TV sponsorship payments.
 Tripoli were relegated to the Second Division in 2024, after finishing the 2023–24 Lebanese Premier League season in last place.
+They were promoted back to the Premier League after finishing second in the 2025–26 Second Division.